-To invite new teammates, navigate to Account > Manage > Teammates and click the Add Teammate button at the top.
-Provide your new teammate’s email address, choose an initial Environment, assign them a role, then click Send Invite.
+To invite new teammates to Heap, navigate to Account > Manage > Teammates and click the Add Teammates button at the top.

-They’ll receive an email invite to join your Heap account.
+They’ll receive an email invite to join your Heap workspace.
 Note that this email invite expires a month from when it’s sent.

-Unless your role has the Change User Permissions permission, you cannot invite someone to a role that has permissions that you do not have.
+Unless your role has the Change User Permissions setting enabled, you cannot invite someone to a role that has permissions that you do not have.

 Not sure what role your new team member should have?
 Read on for an overview of the default roles and permissions in Heap and steps to create custom roles to suit your organizational structure.